 General

 SAE uses discrete logarithm cryptography to achieve authentication and key agreement.
 Each party to the exchange derives ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group.
 Groups may be based (#4621)on either finite field cryptography (FFC) or on elliptic curve cryptography (ECC).
 Each component of a group is referred to as an element.
 Groups are negotiated using an identifying number from a repository maintained by IANA as “Group Description” attributes for IETF RFC 2409 (IKE) [B14][B28].
 The repository maps an identifying number to a complete set of domain parameters for the particular group.
 (M104)Not all groups defined in this repository are suitable.
 Only FFC groups whose prime is at least 3072 bits and ECC groups defined over a prime field whose prime is at least 256 bits are suitable for use with SAE.
 ECC groups defined over a characteristic 2 finite field or ECC groups with a co-factor greater than 1 shall not be used with SAE (see NIST Special Publication 800-57).
-For the purpose of interoperability, a STA shall (#4132)implement support for group 19, an ECC group defined over a 256-bit prime order field.
+For the purpose of interoperability, a STA or a MLD shall (#4132)implement support for group 19, an ECC group defined over a 256-bit prime order field.

-More than one group may be configured on a STA for use with SAE by using the dot11RSNAConfigDLCGroupTable(#4540).
+More than one group may be configured on a STA or a MLD for use with SAE by using the dot11RSNAConfigDLCGroupTable(#4540).
 Configured groups are prioritized in ascending order of preference.
 If only one group is configured, it is, by definition, the most preferred group.

 (…existing texts ….)